hipe/tmx/task/doc/issues/004-eventpoint.md

-the "eventpoint" library is an experimental solution to the problem of how to manage a "plugin" "architecture" when the plugins have procedural interdependencies (and sometimes mutual exclusivities) with each other:
+the "eventpoint" library is an experimental solution to the problem of how to manage a "plugin" "architecture" when the plugins have procedural interdependencies (and sometimes mutual exclusivities) with each other.

+plugins have no knowlege of each other; but only of a shared, formal state machine (which is simply a directed graph with symbols for nodes).

+each plugin declares its capabilities and requirements in terms of transitions on this state machine. the application determines an execution path given the plugins are engaged (by arguments, probably), and then whe control is handed to the plugin, it has assurances about the system's state without needing to have any knowledge of the broader plugin constituency.

+## more deeply

 it's a common scenario with non-trivial command-line apps (and hopefully others) that certain parameters only make sense to use with other parameters, and certain other parameters presuppose that certain other paramters are not engaged.

-"evenpoint" tries to offers one way to model these arrangements so that what makes sense to happen just happens without extra work. the tradeoff is up-front: eventpoint wants you to model your problem as a directed- graph state machine. your plugins, then, declare the transitions that they *can* and/or *must* make on this state machine when they are activated.
+"eventpoint" tries to offers one way to model these arrangements so that what makes sense to happen just happens without extra work. the tradeoff is up-front: eventpoint wants you to model your problem as a directed- graph state machine. your plugins, then, declare the transitions that they *can* and/or *must* make on this state machine when they are activated.

-evenpoint tries to find an execution path in the state machine given the active plugins (i.e the activated options). when a path cannot be found from the beginning state to an ending state, hopefully meaningful language is produced..
+eventpoint tries to find an execution path in the state machine given the active plugins (i.e the activated options). when a path cannot be found from the beginning state to an ending state, hopefully meaningful language is produced..